 5 Things to Do in Hakone

-The room had a massive bed that was heavenly and a large private hot spring bath.
+The rooms have a massive bed that was heavenly and a large private hot spring bath.
 We spent some time soaking in the bath and relaxing between arrival and dinner.
 The water temperature was perfect.

 Dinner was kaiseki style, a traditional Japanese dinner with multiple courses.
 There was a wide variety of dishes; it was an excellent opportunity to try foods we’d never had before while also eating some favorites.
 The waitress explained what each dish was as it was served, which was greatly appreciated.
 All in all, dinner was fresh and delicious, accompanied by a nice window view of the forest surrounding the ryokan.
 Dinner was long due to the number of courses, but we were in no rush.